 Chemotherapy, immunotherapy, radiation therapy and surgery may be used to slow the spread of mesothelioma and control symptoms such as pain or breathlessness.
+Oxygen and medicines (e.g. benzodiazepines) may also be used to help control symptoms.

 If you have a build-up of fluid around the lungs or abdomen, various procedures can drain the fluid and help prevent it building up again.
 See pages 42-45 for more details.

 Palliative treatment can be used at any stage of mesothelioma to improve quality of life.
 In fact, palliative treatment can help some people with mesothelioma to live fulfilling lives with minimal symptoms for longer.
 Palliative treatment is one aspect of palliative care.
 Read about the various ways palliative care can help on the next 2 pages.

-See our Understanding Palliative Care and Living with Advanced Cancer booklets and listen to The Thing About Advanced Cancer podcast series.
+See our Understanding Palliative Care and Living with Advanced Cancer booklets and The Thing About Advanced Cancer podcast series.

 "My husband did not want to accept help from the palliative care people.
 He said that once they got involved he would not have much longer left to live.
-But his GP told him about what they do and how much they can help with symptoms and comfort.
+But his GP told him about what they do and how they help with symptoms and comfort.
 He agreed to try and now would not be without them."
 GRACE